AdamCiuris/interprocess-communication-in-test/readme.md

 Welcome to my answer for a Bently Nevada take home challenge.

-I was asked to questions about testing and I chose to implement them in java.
+I was asked to answer questions about testing, and I chose to implement them in java.

 <h3>How it proves that rack/monitoring is working correctly.</h3>